Kyoto

 Arashiyama, west of Kyoto, is home to the famous bamboo grove: a peaceful walk between nature, temples and a relaxing riverside atmosphere.

-Higashiyama is an old, traditional neighborhood in Kyoto.
-These old-world alleyways are like a trip back in time, with Japanese people walking around in traditional dress (admittedly, for the photo) and its highlight, the Kiyomizu-dera temple.
+Higashiyama is an old traditional district of Kyoto.
+These old-fashioned alleys are like a visit back in time, with Japanese people walking around in traditional dress (admittedly, for the photo) and its highlight, the Kiyomizu-dera temple